spiral/docs/framework/components.md

 }
 ```

+> Note, that if class/manager contains property "container" this property container will be preferred option (use private properties).

 ## Dependency Scoping
-In some cases (usually inside middlewares or HMVC cores) you might want to custom binding scope for some of your classes, use `replace`/`restore` methods of `ScoperInterface`/`ContainerInterface` to do that:
+In some cases (usually inside middlewares or HMVC cores) you might want to create IoC scope for some of your classes/interfaces, use `replace`/`restore` methods of `ScoperInterface`/`ContainerInterface` to do that:

 ```php
 $outerBinding = $this->container->replace(SomeClass::class, new SomeClassB());